itxKAE/Video-Steganography/README.md

 ![detection_2](/images/detection_2.png)

-5. System outputs the frames where Steganography has been detected **Note: False-positive may occur if small amount of hidden data exists within the frame**
+5. System outputs the frames where Steganography has been detected

+**Note: False-positive may occur if small amount of hidden data exists within the frame**

+---

+### Output Folder
+This folder will be created upon launching the tool.
+The image above shows where the output folder will be located.

+Within the folder, these are all the files that have been created using this tool.
+The filename used for this example is 'Test'.

 ---